 Frisch concedes race against Boebert as it goes to recount

-The Associated Press has declared the election in Colorado’s sprawling 3rd Congressional District too close to call.
+The Associated Press has declared the election in Colorado’s 3rd Congressional District too close to call.
 AP will await the results of a potential recount to call the race.
-With nearly all votes counted, the incumbent Boebert leads Frisch by about 0.17 percentage points, or 554 votes out of over 327,000 votes counted.
+With nearly all votes counted, the incumbent Boebert leads Democrat Adam Frisch by 0.16 percentage points, or 551 votes out of nearly 327,000 votes counted.

-Frisch said he supports the mandatory recount but that it would be unrealistic to think it would flip enough votes for him to win.
-He called Boebert to concede the race.
+Frisch said he supports the recount but that it would be unrealistic to think it would flip enough votes for him to win.

 In Colorado, a mandatory recount is triggered when the margin of votes between the top two candidates is at or below 0.5% of the leading candidate’s vote total.
-That margin was around 0.34% on Friday.
+On Friday, that margin was around .34%.

 Frisch’s comments come after Boebert claimed victory late Thursday in a tweeted video of her standing in front of the U.S. Capitol.

 “Come January, you can be certain of two things,” said Boebert before thanking her supporters, “I will be sworn in for my second term as your congresswoman and Republicans can finally turn Pelosi’s house back into the People’s House.”